Take a 1-min quiz to get a personalized workout plan Male Female

 Intermediate Swim Workout Plan 3

-Goal: Develop all the 4 strokes
+Goal: Develop all 4 strokes

-Distance: 2000 yards
+Distance: 2,000 yards

-• 400 yards warm-up alternating lengths of crawl and other strokes.
-Make every other length crawl and the other lengths a mix of the other 3 strokes.
+• 400 yards warm-up, alternating lengths of crawl and other strokes.
+Make every other length crawl and the other lengths a mix of the 3 other strokes.

 • 2 x 100 butterfly.
 Rest for 30 seconds in between.
-Make the 2nd 100-yard faster than the first.
+Swim the 2nd 100 yards faster than the first.

 • 200 yards cool-down.
 Use all 4 strokes.
 Swim slowly.

-How To Get The Most Out Of Your Swimming Workout Routine
+How to Get the Most out of Your Swimming Workout Routine

 Watch Your Technique